razerofficial/CSDK_SampleApp/README.md

-# Chroma SDK

-See [https://wyvrn.com](https://wyvrn.com) for the latest documentation about the Chroma SDK.

-* Note: This version includes Unicode support for paths with special characters.
-(RECOMMENDED)
+# This Repository Has Moved

+* Note: This plugin is deprecated.
+For the latest plugins go to the `WYVRN` documentation at [doc.wyvrn.com](https://doc.wyvrn.com/).

 ---